oxcompsoc/learntocode/chapter3/README.md

     Please enter a number: 10
     That's a good number!
     ```
-6)  Create a program, which continuously prompts the user to input a first name and a last name, until the names they enter match yours.
+13)  Create a program, which continuously prompts the user to input a first name and a last name, until the names they enter match yours.

+14) Modify the code you wrote for question 10, give an error message if user inputs a negative number, and asks the user to input again.

+    ```
+    Sample:
+    Please enter a non-negative integer: -99
+    Invalid number!
+Please enter again.
+    Please enter a non-negative integer: -3
+    Invalid number!
+Please enter again.
+    Please enter a non-negative integer: 4
+    24
+    ```
 #### Hard:

-7)  (Math) Write a program, which calculates the average of numbers.
+15)  (Math) Write a program, which calculates the average of numbers.
 The program terminates when -1 is inputted.

   ```
   Please enter a number: 1